 EPSRC Deputy Executive Chair

 Professor Charlotte Deane (1993, Chemistry) has been appointed the Deputy Executive Chair of Engineering and Physical Sciences Research Council (EPSRC).
-She is currently Professor of Structural Bioinformatics and Head of Department in the Department of Statistics at the University.
+She is currently Professor of Structural Bioinformatics and former Head of Department in the Department of Statistics at the University.

 Professor Deane studied Chemistry as an undergraduate at Univ, before doing a thesis in structural bioinformatics at the University of Cambridge.
 She leads the Oxford Protein Informatics Group, which examines protein structure and interaction networks, combining both theoretical work and empirical analyses.
 OPIG also work on the development of novel algorithms, tools and databases, making them openly available to the community.